Phoenix Distracted Driving Accident Lawyer

 - Testimony from distracted driving experts

 A lawyer from Gallagher & Kennedy can revisit the scene of your texting or distracted driving accident to search for any available evidence against the at-fault driver.
 The right evidence could force an insurance company to reevaluate its decision to deny your claim or push the company to offer a larger settlement.
-Our Phoenix personal injury law firm has the resources to build the strongest possible case against a distracted driver.
+Our Phoenix personal injury lawyers have the resources to build the strongest possible case against a distracted driver.

 Contact Our Phoenix Distracted Driving Accident Lawyers Today